nathanielgreen/CV/README.md

 # Nathaniel Green

 A technology enthusiast with a passion for creating new things.
-Currently looking for full-time employment as a Junior Web Developer in London, UK.
+Currently as a Software Engineer at Veratrak in London, UK.
 Previously employed as an Associate Product Developer at AND Digital.

 # Skills